 Janis Krause Acupuncture

-Experiencing your Initial Appointment
+Experiencing your 1st Acupuncture Appointment

 During your first appointment your acupuncturist will spend time getting to know you and your health concerns.
 You may be asked a wide range of questions about your symptoms, eating, exercise, sleep habits, emotional states and anything that may offer insight into your health.
-Initial visits generally last 60 minutes and we will provide you with your unique treatment plan as well as your first acupuncture treatment.
-Your practitioner will also employ diagnostic tools that are unique to acupuncture and TCM such as tongue and pulse diagnosis.
-Treatments can include acupuncture (TCM), motor/trigger point acupuncture (ahshi), cupping massage, guasha therapy or ear acupuncture.

-Question: What does a treatment feel like?
+What does a treatment feel like?
 Does it hurt?

-Question: When can I expect results?
+When can I expect results?
 How many treatments will I need?

 What do I need to do prior to my first appointment?